-There is a popular commercial in the U.S for a rather yummy candy called Reese’s.
-For those of you that have indulged, you will know it is a tasty chocolate peanut butter cup delight, that tastes even better I think when it is frozen.
-No matter, their advertising campaign is memorable in that it has a person with a deep, kind of whimsical voice that says at the end, “Sorry, Not Sorry”.
-It is about trying the candy and not being a bit ashamed that you have done so.
-The phrase leaked over recently into a highly publicized incident when Tom Brady of the World Champion Tampa Bay Buccaneers, decided to throw the Lombardi trophy to a fellow teammate on another boat, during their Super Bowl Boat Parade in Tampa.
+There is a popular commercial in the U.S. for a rather delicious candy called Reese’s.
+For those of you that have indulged, you will know it is a tasty chocolate peanut butter cup delight that tastes even better, I think when it is frozen.
+No matter, their advertising campaign is memorable in that it has a person with a deep, whimsical voice that says at the end, “Sorry, Not Sorry.”
+It is about trying the candy and not being ashamed that you have done so.
+The phrase leaked recently into a highly publicized incident when Tom Brady, of the World Champion Tampa Bay Buccaneers, decided to throw the Lombardi trophy to a fellow teammate on another boat during their Super Bowl Boat Parade in Tampa.
 A family member of the creator of the trophy was aghast at such behavior and demanded an apology.
-The General Manager of the Buccaneers, responded as if he had just consumed a Reese’s, “Sorry, Not Sorry!”.
+The general manager of the Buccaneers responded as if he had just consumed a Reese’s, “Sorry, Not Sorry!”.
 That was pretty much the end of the controversy.

-My answer to this group was a sales process is situational.
-I believe that I would use the application to get as much information as I could, after all, if the person did not want it out there, perhaps they would not have filled out their profile.
-Or if the profile is limited in the information that it provides, it may provide you insight into the person you are about to meet with.
+My answer to this group was that a sales process is situational.
+I believe that I use the application to get as much information as I can to be prepared for the sales process.
+After all, if the person did not want it out there, perhaps they would not have filled out their profile.
+Or, if the profile is limited in the information that it provides, it may share other insights into the person you are about to meet.
 It may be that they are private.
-It may be that they are technically challenged or that they just don’t bother with this type of corporate social media.
-If indeed the profile is full, it will provide us with a rich source of information that can accelerate our rapport-building process.
-There is a million way to dissect the data you see and that is adjacent to a given profile to assist your cause.
+It may be that they are technically challenged, or they just don’t bother with this type of corporate social media.
+If the profile is full, it will provide us with a rich source of information that can accelerate our rapport-building process.
+There are a million ways to dissect the data you see that is adjacent to a given profile to assist your cause.
 How you use it is entirely up to you.
-Nevertheless, your profile is part of your personal brand even if you are part of a large brand and company.
-It is a must that this profile should always be in good taste, accurate and truthful.
-For me, LinkedIn is the business version of other popular social media applications with a lot less of the wasteful items that tend to clog up those platforms.
+Nevertheless, your profile is part of your personal brand, even if you are part of a large brand and company.
+It is a must that this profile is in good taste, accurate and truthful.
+For me, LinkedIn is the business version of other popular social media applications with a lot fewer wasteful items that tend to clog up those platforms.

 In today’s world, I feel that edge is nothing we need to be apologetic about.
-I think in a selling scenario a customer or a prospect would be grateful that you made the effort to learn a little more about them from publicly available information.
-I tend to draw the line from a business perspective and not look at other social media sources unless of course, the company themselves conducts business on other platforms that would serve a purpose to review.
-I struggle with anyone who would be offended, that I tried to learn more.
+I believe that in a selling scenario a customer or a prospect would be grateful that you made the effort to learn a little more about them from publicly available information.
+I tend to draw the line from a business perspective and not look at other social media sources unless, of course, the company itself conducts business on other platforms that would serve a purpose to review.
+I struggle with anyone who would be offended that I tried to learn more.
 Is that not the whole purpose of these tools?

 So, next time you are in a sales situation and you need to use a sales tool like LinkedIn to learn more about your customer or prospect, go right ahead and use it to get that edge.
-If you don’t you may find that your competitor has beaten, you to the punch.
-And if your customer challenges you for looking at their profile, all you have to do is think of Reese’s and say, “Sorry, Not Sorry.”
+If you don’t, you may find that your competitor has beaten you to the punch.
+And if your customer challenges you for looking at their profile, all you have to do is think of Reese’s “Sorry, Not Sorry.”

 Roger McNamara Bio: